-Rituximab destroys both normal and malignant B cells that have CD20 on their surfaces, and can be used for lymphomas and leukemias.
+DOWNLOAD PDFRituximab destroys both normal and malignant B cells that have CD20 on their surfaces, and can be used for lymphomas and leukemias.
 Rituximab is indicated in treating previously untreated and previously treated CD20-positive CLL.
-Typically, it is combined with fludarabine and cyclophosphamide.

-Rituximab destroys both normal and malignant B cells that have CD20 on their surfaces, and can be used for lymphomas and leukemias.
-This medication is indicated for treating previously untreated, stable, and refractory cases of non-Hodgkin lymphoma (NHL).
+Rituximab destroys both normal and malignant B cells that express CD20 on their surfaces and can be used for the treatment of lymphomas and leukemias.
+This medication is indicated for treating previously untreated, stable, and refractory cases of non-Hodgkin lymphoma (NHL)

 Rituximab, when used in combination with methotrexate, is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response to one or more TNF-inhibitor therapies.